Failedex/CarbonMonoxide/README.md

 ## Featuring
 - Oxocarbon colour scheme
-- Eww bar and animations
+- Eww bar, dock, and widgets
-- Widgets
+- Eww animations
 - Iosevka, if you want
 - "Touch friendly" set up (configuration was made for my touchscreen laptop)
-- Light mode bar???
+- Light mode???
 - The worst configuration files you have ever seen
 - A few [symptoms](https://www.mayoclinic.org/diseases-conditions/carbon-monoxide/symptoms-causes/syc-20370642), only a few.